hnucamendi/codingCheatSheet/JavaScript/README.md

 # Node

 Node is the solution to writing JavaScript in the backend(servers).
-When JavaScript was created JavaScript by itself was not able to run on a server, unless we used frameworks or other work arounds to achieve this.
+When JavaScript was created JavaScript by itself was not able to run on a server, unless we used frameworks or other workarounds to achieve this.
 So Node was created to fix this.

 Node is not another language, it is still JavaScript, it is also not a framework, Node is a `run-time environment`.
-At a high level we can think of a run-time environment as the place where the code executes.
+At a high level, we can think of a run-time environment as the place where the code executes.

 ## Run-Time Environment(RTE)